jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 2. We come up with some buessiness questions:
     - focusing on some seasonality of the sales
+    - How do price changes or discount campaigns impact sales and customer behavior?
+    - Are there products that respond well to discounts, and others that do not?
+    - Some about the customer behaviors?

 #### Next step:
 - come up with further business questions
 - further cleaning the data
+- Visualization of the data